Steel unions meeting Tata for talks over future of company | ITV News

-Unions representing steelworkers will meet industry giant Tata on Thursday for talks about the future of the company.
+Unions representing steelworkers will meet the bosses of Tata in London today for talks about the future of the company.

-There have been fears of heavy job losses, especially at the plant in Port Talbot, South Wales, under moves to move to a greener form of steelmaking to cut emissions and stem financial losses.
+There have been fears of heavy job losses, especially at the plant in Port Talbot, under moves to move to a greener form of steelmaking to cut emissions and stem financial losses.

 Charlotte Brumpton-Childs, GMB national officer, said unions had produced a “well thought-out and researched” alternative proposal aimed at saving jobs.